Georgia Passes Promise Scholarships and Expands Education Opportunity

 Key Points

 • On March 29, 2023, Georgia Promise Scholarships (Senate Bill 233) failed by only a few votes in the House of Representatives.
-These leaders will have another chance to vote on the bill this year.
+These leaders had another chance to vote on the bill in 2024.

-• SB 233 would create a much-needed education option for students zoned for a school ranked in the bottom 25% of Georgia’s College and Career Readiness Performance Index for two consecutive years.
+• SB 233 creates a much-needed education option for students zoned for a school ranked in the bottom 25% of Georgia publis schools.
 Of the 16 Republicans who voted against Promise Scholarships in 2023, 13 have schools in the bottom 25%.

 • More research is showing that more education choice helps public schools and translates to better academic achievement, especially for low-income students.

-On March 29, 2023, the Georgia Promise Scholarship Act (Senate Bill 233) failed by a vote of 85-89 in the House of Representatives.
+On March 29, 2023, the Georgia Promise Scholarship Act (Senate Bill 233) failed by a vote of 85-89 in the House of Representatives, despite passing the Georgia Senate on March 6, 2023.

-On the other hand, despite having support from Governor Brian Kemp, Lt.
+At the time, that was the furthest that an education savings account bill had advanced in the Georgia Legislature.
+Despite having support from Governor Brian Kemp, Lt.
 Governor Burt Jones, and Speaker Jon Burns, the bill still came up six votes short of passage in the House.

 Georgia needs Promise Scholarships to build its future workforce and prosperity